 - I have been using my daughter as an excuse not to engage in my business and accept the facts.

-- Becoming a mother makes you want to be a neutral soundboard for your child, and boy (or girl) does that open up a can of worms!
+- Becoming a mother makes you want to properly understand your childhood so you can be a neutral soundboard for your child, and boy (or girl), does that open up a can of worms!

 - I understand what was truly going on with the burn-out/stress situation that prompted the departure from my career, and it isn’t exactly what I have been telling myself.